guangchl/dotfiles/vim/MyVimNote.md

     * v motion :w abc selecting text to write to file called abc
     * :r FILENAME     retrieves file FILENAME and puts it below the cursor
     * :r !ls          reads output of ls command and puts it below the cursor
+    * :e/:edit abc    edit file "abc"
+    * Completion
+        * <TAB>       complete with next possible match
+        * CTRL-D      show a list of commands that could be a match

 ## Move Cursor & Scroll
     * basic movement